 Again, if an agent or some other industry professional has a recommendation for you they’ll offer it without being asked.
 Certainly, everyone has an opinion, however few are objective enough to offer you insight that will effectively elevate an otherwise haphazard attempt at promoting yourself as a professional.

 In a nutshell, avoid asking for it.
 Instead, present your tracks with confidence and without excuses.
 Stand up and behind what it is you’re promoting—YOU as voice talent.

 What you honestly want to determine is whether they can use you.
 That’s the goal of forwarding anyone your demos.
 Naturally, you may doubt yourself when you’re just starting out.
-All the more reason you must train and prepare, so you can deliver your best when your mettle is tested.
+All the more reason you must continue to train and prepare, so you can deliver your best when your mettle is tested.
 And it will be tested, regardless of how prepared you may be.
-You must take a great leap of faith to present yourself with confidence from the start.
-Every opportunity will present itself from there.
+You must take a great leap of faith to present yourself with confidence from the start and every opportunity will present itself from there.

 Copyright © 2023 by Kate McClanaghan All Rights Reserved.